 For better or worse, fines are typically paid on the spot to the officer in cash.
 At least you won’t need to deal with bureaucracy or finding where to pay a fine later.

 Stay calm, turn off your engine, and be especially courteous to the police officer.
 To prevent a possible loss of face over the ability to communicate, have some form of identification handy immediately.

-If your gut feels a scam unfolding, know how to best deal with police corruption in Asia.
+Fake officers on scooters pull tourists over in Bali.
+Don't hand them your passport; you'll have to pay to get it back.
+If your gut tells you a scam unfolding, know how to best deal with police corruption in Asia.

 Precautions for Motorbike Drivers in Asia

 Renting scooters and small motorbikes is a great way to see sights scattered around tourist areas in Southeast Asia.

 Unfortunately, many travelers also end up leaving skin behind on the roads between sights.
 So many tourists crash scooters in Thailand that the road-rash scars have been deemed “Thai tattoos,” a rite of passage for backpackers.